-The Member States Contracting Parties shall lay down the rules on penalties applicable to infringements of this Regulation and shall take all measures necessary to ensure that they are implemented.
+The Member StatesContracting Parties shall lay down the rules on penalties applicable to infringements of this Regulation and shall take all measures necessary to ensure that they are implemented.
 The penalties provided for must be effective, dissuasive and proportionate, reflecting the nature, duration and seriousness of the infringement, the damage caused to consumers and the potential gains from trading on the basis of inside information and market manipulation.

-The Contracting Parties Member States shall notify those provisions to the Commission-Secretariat by 29 June 2013 the deadline for national transposition of the requirement specified in this Article at the latest and shall notify it without delay of any subsequent amendment affecting them.
+The Contracting Parties Member States shall notify those provisions to the Commission Secretariat by 29 June 2013 the deadline for transposition of this Regulation in the Energy Community at the latest and shall notify it without delay of any subsequent amendment affecting them.